cristiantobol/developer-toolcamp/session_07_npm.md

     3. Take a look at the app and you will now see the date formatted correctly and displayed on the tile grid and recipe details pages.
   </p>
 </details>

+<a name="extensions"></a>
+## Possible Extensions
+Use [jsPDF](https://github.com/MrRio/jsPDF) to enable each recipe to be downloaded as a PDF.
+Think about creating a button on the RecipeDetails.jsx component which generates a PDF for download onClick.

 <a name="further"></a>
 ## Further reading